pawlo0/tilt-display/README.md

 ## step 5: Install essentials
 Once rebooted, install some required bluetooth and python software

-`sudo apt-get install bluez python-bluez python-requests python-pygame python-rpi.gpio git build-essential python-dev python-pip`
+`sudo apt-get install git build-essential python-bluez python-requests python-pygame python-rpi.gpio python-dev python-pip`

-Has to use with `--fix-missing` due to being unable to fetch some archives.
-But running it again with this option fixed the problem.

 ## step 6: Check That the Pi Can See the Tilt
 Drop your Tilt Hydrometer in a glass of water and type the following command in a terminal.